ram-ram14/miniature-invention/README.md

 Initially, I mistakenly didn't realise that the 3x3 grid would have 9 squares.
 I only anticipated needing 6 and I had trouble understanding how to make the grid work.

-I had trouble positioning the restart-game button - currently positioned on the left, but it needs to be more centered.
+I had trouble positioning the restart-game button - currently positioned on the left, but it needs to be more centered (resolved).

 I had trouble updating the display of the board with the players' choices.

 Bug found - when the player's play the game, it displays 'player 1' on one of the boxes.
-As soon as the player makes their move, it displays their marker, but box moves around.
+As soon as the player makes their move, it displays their marker, but box moves around (resolved).

 ### How to use?